 On June 5, 1998, Rochester Subway Car 60 had returned home for the first time since 1956.
 Silk Road Transport hauled Car 60 from Albany to our museum at Industry.
 Bill Chapin Collection

 Car 60 is currently undergoing an extensive multi-year rebuilding program in the restoration shops of the Rochester & Genesee Valley Railroad Museum.
 As the sole remaining example of a Rochester Subway car, it is our goal to restore the trolley car to operating condition.
 In 2016, we used donated funds to replace the letterboard at the top of the body as the first step towards rehabbing this historic artifact.
-The next steps include repairing and replacing sheet metal on the sides and roof of the car.
+In 2018, we worked with the local sheet metal workers union apprentice program to replace the bottom half of the rusted side body panels.
+Through the winter of 2020 we will be replacing the roof panels and then moving on to other structural repairs.

 - Built: Cincinnati Car Co., 1916